stone14z/threefish/README.md

 Most of the code comes from the wernerd submission.
 I have added a Makefile, threefishtest.c (the TAE mode file encryptor), and the createFile.sh.
-The mode is a slightly modified version of the TAE mode as described in "Tweable Block Ciphers" by Moses Liskov, Ronald Rivest, and David Wagner.
+The mode is a slightly modified version of the TAE mode as described in "Tweakable Block Ciphers" by Moses Liskov, Ronald Rivest, and David Wagner.
 Instead of xor'ing the blocks of plaintext together to get a checksum, the Skein hash of the plaintext is computed.